kelly-sovacool/dmrr-submission-prep/README.md

 $ dmrr_prep.py config.yaml
 ```

-The program will create donors metadata, biosamples metadata, and a manifest and write them to `working_dir`.
+The program will create donors metadata, biosamples metadata, and a manifest file and write them to `working_dir`.